-Burford is surely one of England's prettiest small medieval towns with some really beautiful Cotswold stone buildings (the church is considered one of the best in the country) and is a busy and thriving community of about 1,000 people.
+Burford is one of England's prettiest medieval towns.
+It houses beautiful Cotswold stone buildings (the church is considered one of the best in the country) and is a busy and thriving community of about 1,000 people.

 The town merchants were granted a charter to hold their own markets over 900 years ago, and it's still the perfect place for a spot of rewarding retail therapy, a relaxing lunch or civilised afternoon tea.
 You'll find everything you need - from gift shops and stylish boutiques to galleries and craft shops.

 The timeless, quintessential English village of Lacock doesn't look that different to how it was 200 years ago, having been beautifully preserved by the National Trust.